8 Great Reasons to have a Faith Vision Board

 Forgetting what’s beyond, I tend to laser focus on my problems and struggles.
 Click To Tweet

 Sight versus Vision

-Vision is the ability to see, observation and perspective (Merriam-Webster).
+Vision is the ability to see, observe, and perspective (Merriam-Webster).
 For Christians, it’s placing God as our foundation and our hope is found in Him.
-We use our soul to see more than our eyes.
+We use our souls to see more than our eyes.